GreeniusGenius/m1-prism-launcher-hack-1.8.9/README.md

 The files `lwjglfat.jar` and all libraries in the `lwjglnatives` folder were compiled by Tanmay from the source available at https://www.lwjgl.org/source and are subject to its [BSD-style license terms](https://github.com/LWJGL/lwjgl3/blob/master/LICENSE.md).

-The original `mcwrap.py` script was written by Yusef Napora, and is public domain.
-I have forked it to make it play nicely with Prism Launcher and Forge.
+The original `mcwrap.py` script was written by Yusef Napora, a key fork is by [AnkleBowl](https://github.com/ankleBowl/m1-multimc-hack-1.8) and is public domain.
+I have made some minor changes to make it play nicely with Prism Launcher and Forge.